adauren/node-react/README.md

 To install all the dependencies.

 # npm run start
+To run client side
-Open http://localhost:5000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser.

 # npm run server
-To run the app in the development mode with nodemon.
+To run server side
 Open http://localhost:5000 to view it in the browser.

-The page will reload if you make edits.
+# npm run dev
+To run both client and server side